una-dinosauria/Rayuela.jl/README.md

 Rayuela is written in [Julia](https://github.com/JuliaLang/julia).

-This is not a production-ready library -- if you are looking for something like that, take a look at [faiss](https://github.com/facebookresearch/faiss).
+This is not a production-ready library -- if you are looking for something like that, maybe look at [faiss](https://github.com/facebookresearch/faiss).

 Rayuela implements the main contributions that I made to this problem during my PhD at UBC, as well as multiple baselines and indexing structures for very